Financial Aid Policies

 RECEIVING STATE AND FEDERAL AID AT SUNY CORNING

 - All awards are contingent on full state and federal funding.
 You may be asked to verify your attendance prior to receiving any cash disbursements if your enrollment status is in question.
-Your awards may be revised or cancelled if your attendance cannot be verified.
+Your aid may be revised or cancelled if your attendance cannot be verified.

 - If you officially withdraw from all your courses before 60% of the semester has passed, then it may be necessary to revise your federal financial aid.
 As a result, you may owe the College for tuition, fees and cash disbursements that you previously received.